 You may think that because you have a ladder and you know how to climb it that you're perfectly competent to work at height safely.
 The truth is, even people who work at height every day can make mistakes.
 So, no matter who you are, if you need to work at height it's important you follow safety guidelines laid out by Health and Safety Executive.

 Before you start working

-Before you even think about touching a ladder, you need to make sure that the work has been planned properly, will be supervised properly and is being carried out by someone with the correct training/experience for the job.
+Before you even think about touching a ladder, you need to make sure that the work has been planned properly, will be supervised properly and is being carried out by someone with the correct training/experience and knowledge of working safely at height.
 You also need to check that you've got the right safety equipment.

 Assessing the risks

-We've spoken about step ladder risk assessments before, but when working at height, a risk assessment is even more important.
+We've spoken about step ladder risk assessments before, but when you're working at height on any ladder, a risk assessment is important.
 Think about how long the task will take, how many times you'll need to do it, and the type of surface you'll be working on.
-If you think that there's any chance of a slip or fall, make sure you explore fall arrest equipment before making a start!
+Working safely at height is largely down to how well you understand and manage potential risks.
+For example, if you think that there's any chance of a slip or fall, make sure you explore fall arrest equipment before making a start.

-Working at height - what you should and shouldn't do:
+Working safely at height - what you should and shouldn't do:

 - Get as much work done from the ground as you can

 - Make sure extra precautions are taken if you're working near a fragile/breakable surface

 - Ensure you're wearing protective headgear in case of falling objects